maxi1134/Home-Assistant-Config/documentation/automations_list.md

           Turn night lights on upon motion while this mode is active

-    - Bedroom Nate:

-        Sleeping mutes the Livingroom  speakers near the door

-        Sleeping reduces the Livingroom  tv volume

-        Double tap for white

-        Triple tap for red

-        Sleep Mode: #Sleep mode is turned on and off by bayesian sensor

-          Mutes the Livingroom TV speaker

-          Mutes the Livingroom Window speaker

-          Restrics the Livingroom Library speaker to 25% volume

     - Entrance:

         Auto-Lock the door after 3 minutes when the Front door is closed